Out of 1,308 freelance writers surveyed by Content Wonk in 2017, 40% admitted that they had been scammed by their clients at least once.

 There are many ways freelance writers get scammed.

-As you learn how to write the perfect job proposal, do not forget to be vigilant and look out for the following freelance writing scams:
+As you learn how to write the perfect job proposal, do not forget to be vigilant and look out for the following freelance writing job scams:

 When you’re a freelance writer, you mostly work online with clients you have never met and will probably never meet.
-Most of the time, you can only hope that the client you’re about to deal with is loyal and will live up to their promises.
+Most of the times, you can only hope that the client you’re about to deal with is loyal and will live up to their promises.

-Clients taking too long to pay might or might not be scammers.
+Freelance clients taking too long to pay might or might not be scammers.
 Reports from Content Wonk shown in the graph below reveal that some clients might take more than two months to pay their writers.

 However, not all of them understand what you have to go through to craft a masterpiece.